DefiLlama/docs/list-your-project/how-to-write-an-sdk-adapter.md

 Please also let us know:

-* timetravel (bool) - if we can backfill data with your adapter.
+* timetravel (bool [default: true]) - if we can backfill data with your adapter.
 Most SDK adapters will allow this, but not all.
 For example, if you fetch a list of live contracts from an API before querying data on-chain, timetravel should be 'false'.
-* misrepresentedTokens (bool) - if you have used token substitutions at any point in the adapter this should be 'true'.
+* misrepresentedTokens (bool [default: false]) - if you have used token substitutions at any point in the adapter this should be 'true'.
 * methodology (string) - this is a small description that will explain to DefiLlama users how the adapter works out your protocol's TVL.
-* start (number) - the earliest timestamp the adapter will work at.
+* start (number - optional) - the earliest timestamp the adapter will work at.
 * hallmarks (array of \[number, string]) - set of events that greatly affected protocol TVL and we display on the chart ([example](https://defillama.com/protocol/uniswap)).

 ### Testing